How to Track the ROI of Your Print Marketing

 When a prospective customer calls, do you make it a practice to ask where they heard about your business?
 This is a great way to measure the effectiveness of your online and offline marketing efforts.
 Unfortunately, the answer to the question is typically a vague one.

-If you engage in multiple types of print marketing like direct mail campaigns, catalogues, local directories, billboards, banner signs, etc., it’s hard to know which one is delivering results if they all include the same phone number.
+If you engage in multiple types of print marketing like direct mail campaigns, catalogs, local directories, billboards, banner signs, etc., it’s hard to know which one is delivering results if they all include the same phone number.
 Setting up unique phone numbers for each method will provide you with the information you need.

 If you’re a small business with limited resources, you may want to consider using Google Voice.
 Set up is fairly easy and straightforward, and the service is free.
 The only drawback is that you’ll need to create separate Gmail accounts for each tracking number you create, which makes it more complicated to track your results.
 Google Voice is also somewhat limited when it comes to the level of detail you can track.